-Fingal is a small community in Victoria within the Mornington Peninsula local government area (postcode 3939).
-With a population of 637, the suburb has an older demographic with a median age of 56.
+Fingal is a small locality in Victoria within the Mornington Peninsula local government area (postcode 3939).
+With a population of 637, the suburb has a more retirement-aged population with a median age of 56.
 Households earn a median income of $100K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.8% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are managers, professionals, technicians & trades.
+Employment in the area leans toward retail trade and professional services.
 The top ancestries reported are English, Australian, Scottish.

 The crime rate in the Mornington Peninsula LGA is moderate at 7,089 incidents per 100,000 population.

-From an investment perspective, Fingal offers a gross rental yield of 1.2%, rated as low yield.
+From an investment perspective, The gross rental yield works out to roughly 1.2%, which reads as low yield.
 Property prices are above the state median ($1.8M/$875K), placing it in the premium segment.
 The price-to-income ratio of 17.6x is considered stretched.
 House prices have moved -11.7% year-on-year.
+Population growth of +0.8% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.